John-MEO-o/100-days-of-code/r1-log.md

 Looking forward to CSS Grid curriculum part - this would be very useful for practicing

 ### R1D6
-The CSS Grids are complete, so I'm prepearing to setup my portfolio now)
+The CSS Grids are complete, so I'm preparing to setup my portfolio now)